-In today’s article, we will get to know the Okinawa archipelago (沖縄県) and its cultures that are quite different from the rest of Japan.
-This archipelago is located and extends in the south of Japan to Taiwan with a total of 169 islands.
+In today's article, we will get to know the Okinawa archipelago (沖縄県) and its cultures, which are quite different from the rest of Japan.
+This archipelago stretches from southern Japan toward Taiwan and comprises a total of 169 islands.

 History of Okinawa